Copenhagen Infrastructure Partners: Biogas Greenwashing

+Graffiti in Bellmunt Serra stating "CIP go home" against the deployment of biogas in the region by Copenhagen Infrastructure Partners.

 The renowned physicist Antonio Turiel as well as grassroots movements, have held several times that while small biogas facilities can aid reducing carbon footprint, the same does not happen when dealing with big infrastructure, as the energy for producing, importing and transporting the raw materials (dead animals, etc) to the place where the biogas plant is located is purposefully not taken into account in order to maximize its purported net emission savings.